amr-abdelhamid/refbook/manuscript/main.md

 We can describe what we achieved so far as removing "fat" from the application's body of code; namely, removing dead code, and reducing code duplication, plus applying some very basic and intuitive enhancements which makes the code slightly more readable, like reducing method size and using proper naming conventions.
 This is like *preparing the scene* or *organizing our backyard* before we start on re-organizing the parts.
 And, this has two very important side effects:

-1. We have saved the time that we would have spent working on dead or duplicate code.
+1. We have saved the time that we would have spent working on dead or duplicate code
 2. The team reached a better grasp of the code while scanning and reviewing duplicates and suspect dead code.
 They formed better understanding while breaking up large methods and trying to give better names to identifiers and code constructs

 I have noticed the effect in the second point above many times while working with teams on refactoring.
 As I explained before in the Introduction and Background section, teams become more courageous and bold in enhancing the code especially after the quick-wins stage.

-In this stage, introducing structure is the goal.
-Although all the enhancements in the quick-wins stage made the code *better*, but still *lacks structured* and the mission now is discovering/uncovering components and enhance their interfaces:
+Although all the enhancements in the quick-wins stage made the code *better*, but it still *lacks structure*.
+The mission now is introducing structure by discovering/uncovering components and enhance their interfaces:

 ![](\images\introduce_structure.png)

-## Guiding design principles

-#### Abstraction

-< under development >

-#### Stepwise refinement

-< under development >

-#### Modularity

-< under development >

-#### Information hiding (or Encapsulation)

-< under development >

-#### Simplicity

-< under development >

-#### Coupling and Cohesion

-Cohesion "measures the degree of connectivity among the elements of a single module" [grady booch, object oriented analysis and design]

-< under development >

 ## Modules, components, or services?